tidyverse/duckplyr/tests/testthat/_snaps/fallback.md

       i If enabled, logs are written to 'fallback/log/dir'. v Number of reports ready for upload: 3.
 Review with `duckplyr::fallback_review()`, upload with `duckplyr::fallback_upload()`}

+# fallback_nudge()

+    Code
+      fallback_nudge("{foo:1, bar:2}")
+    Message
+      The duckplyr package is configured to fall back to dplyr when it encounters an incompatibility.
+Fallback events can be collected and uploaded for analysis to guide future development.
+See `?duckplyr::fallback()` for details. i A fallback situation just occurred.
+The following information would have been recorded:
+        {foo:1, bar:2}
+      i This message will be displayed once every eight hours.